 Associate Professor of Surgery, Division of Congenital Heart Surgery, Baylor College of Medicine

-I am excited to partner with Dr Peter Ermis, Medical Director of Adult Congenital Heart Disease, to lead the expansion of Texas Children’s Hospital Adult Congenital Heart Disease Program.
-In November 2020 we will be opening the Legacy Tower 24th floor: a 27,000 ft2 dedicated ACHD center, complete with 16 intensive care beds, diagnostics unit and rehabilitation/gym facility.
-This will be the most advanced ACHD program in the southern US and the highest concentration of specialist ACHD expertise in the region.
+I am excited to partner with Dr Peter Ermis, Medical Director of Adult Congenital Heart Disease, to lead the expansion of Texas Children’s Hospital Adult Congenital Heart Program.
+In November 2020 we will be opening the Legacy Tower 24th floor: a 27,000 ft2 dedicated Adult Congenital Heart Program center, complete with 16 intensive care beds, diagnostics unit and rehabilitation/gym facility.
+This will be the most advanced Adult Congenital Heart Program in the southern US and the highest concentration of specialist ACH expertise in the region.
 For congenital heart disease, Texas Children’s Hospital is your home for life.
 All ages.
 All diagnoses.
 All complexity.

-I previously oversaw the largest Canadian ACHD surgical program (Toronto 2012 -2019) including establishing the busiest ACHD transplant practice in Canada.
+I previously oversaw the largest Canadian ACH surgical program (Toronto 2012 -2019) including establishing the busiest ACH transplant practice in Canada.

 · Neonatal, infant and pediatric congenital heart surgery